 [We are reposting this article from 2015 on the news that Bob McNair died today at the age of 80.
 He lived an incredible life and is survived by his wife, four children and 15 grandchildren.
 Rest in peace Bob!]

 It was a sad day back in 1996 when the City of Houston lost its professional football team.
 With Bud Adams moving the team to Tennessee, the football loving people of Houston were without a professional football team for the first time since 1959.
 It was not a good time to be a football fan in Houston.

 Luckily, Houstonites only had to wait a few years before football returned to the city.
 And it was all thank to the work done by Bob McNair.
 It wasn't a cheap.
 Bob and his partners had to pony up $700 million, to be exact.

 So how does a guy from the foothills of North Carolina come to afford to spend $700 million on a football team?

-Having lived in Houston since 1960, he was familiar with the love the people of the city had for football so when he heard that the NFL was thinking of expanding he formed Houston NFL Holdings in 1998.
+Having lived in Houston since 1960, he was familiar with the love the people of the city had for football.
+And like his fellow Houstonions, he was heartbroken that the city no longer had a football time after 1996.
+So when he heard that the NFL was thinking of expanding, he formed a company called Houston NFL Holdings in 1998.

-The team is now worth $2.5 billion.
+The team is now worth $3 billion.
 So in a little over a decade its value increased by over 250 percent!